NETSCAN-dev/NETSCAN-documents/f_filter.md

   > append micro tracks to output vxx file

   - --ghost dr dt
+  > ghost filter in position (dr micron) and angle (dt rad).
-  > ghost filter ( for each pair of micro-tracks, choose high ph, if position-diff < dr and angle-dif < dt )
+  > For each pair of micro-tracks, choose high ph, if position-diff < dr and angle-dif < dt.